MicroEJ/docs/SDK6UserGuide/howtos/disableIvyDescriptorPublication.rst

 How To Disable Ivy Descriptor Publication
 =========================================

-By default, SDK 6 adds an Ivy descriptor file to published artifacts in order for SDK 5 projects to be able to consume the module (e.g. an SDK 5 application built with SDK 5 depending on a library published with SDK 6).
+By default, SDK 6 adds an Ivy descriptor file to published artifacts in order for SDK 5 projects to be able to consume the module (e.g. an application built with SDK 5 depending on a library published with SDK 6).

 Disable Ivy Descriptor Publication by Default